atomatiq/SchemaMigrations/Readme.md

 }
 ```

-You can have maximum 256 properties in your model class.
+You can have a maximum of 256 properties in your model class.
 The supported property types are Boolean, Byte, Int16, Int32, Float, Double, ElementId, GUID, String, XYZ, UV and Entity.

-2. Create an implementation of SchemaContext class and add a SchemaSet<T> for every model class:
+2. Create an implementation of **SchemaContext** class and add a **SchemaSet<T>** for every model class:
 ```c#
 public class ApplicationSchemaContext : SchemaContext {
     public SchemaSet<Person> Persons { get; set; } = [];
 }
 ```
-3. Install SchemaMigrations.Generator tool globally:
+3. Install **SchemaMigrations.Generator** tool globally:
 ```powershell
 dotnet tool install Atomatiq.SchemaMigrations.Generator --global
 ```
 4. Open your terminal and make sure that you are in your Database project folder.
-Run 'cd Directory'
+Run `cd Directory`
 to go to Directory.
-Run 'cd ..' to go to parent directory.
+Run `cd ..` to go to parent directory.

 5. Run the following command in terminal:
 ```powershell
 schema-migration-add InitialMigration
 ```
 This command will build your solution to affect all the changes and after that start adding a migration.
-If you do not want to build, add '--no-build' flag:
+If you do not want to build, add `--no-build` flag:
 ```powershell
 schema-migration-add InitialMigration --no-build
 ```
-The command will create a Migrations folder (if needed) and a first migration class called "InitialMigration_{datetime_stamp}":
+The command will create a Migrations folder (if needed) and a first migration class called `InitialMigration_{datetime_stamp}`:
 ```c#
 using SchemaMigrations.Abstractions;
 using SchemaMigrations.Database.Schemas;